-Gilbert Harrell lawyers have represented clients on environmental matters arising under an array of federal laws and their state equivalents, including, among others, the federal Clean Air Act, Superfund, Resource Conservation and Recovery Act, Clean Water Act, Georgia Hazardous Sites Response Act, Georgia Brownfield Act and the Georgia Voluntary Remediation Program.
-Gilbert Harrell lawyers also have unique experience with the laws and regulations governing water rights and environmentally contaminated land.
+That work spans the full range of federal environmental law and its Georgia equivalents, including the Clean Air Act, Superfund, the Resource Conservation and Recovery Act, the Clean Water Act, the Georgia Hazardous Sites Response Act, the Georgia Brownfield Act, and the Georgia Voluntary Remediation Program.
+Our attorneys also bring depth in the laws governing water rights and environmentally contaminated land, areas where experienced counsel is hard to find.

 Types of Matters